i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/packages/base-wallet/docs/classes/BaseWallet.md

 ▸ **resourceList**(`query`): `Promise`<`$200`\>

-Gets a list of resources (currently just verifiable credentials) stored in the wallet's vault.
+Gets a list of resources stored in the wallet's vault.

 #### Parameters